antifessional/p6-log-zmq/README.md

 ## SYNOPSIS

-Log::ZMQ is a Perl6 Logger that used zeromq to log over tcp/ip
+Log::ZMQ is a Perl6 Logger using zeromq to log over tcp/ip

 ## Introduction